HL7/davinci-ecdx/input/pagecontent/signatures.md

 ### What is Signed?

-The data returned in CDEX is not limited to FHIR resources, but may also include C-CDA documents, pdfs, text files and other types of data.
+The data returned in CDEX is not limited to FHIR resources, but may also include C-CDA documents, pdfs, text files, and other types of data.
 Depending on the data type and format returned, the signature may be in the actual payload or a [FHIR Signature] in the Bundle that envelopes the payload.
 The following table summarizes what artifacts are signed:

 |Data Type Returned|Location of Signature|
 |---|---|